Passport to English Logo

 NOTE #2:

-Don't forget that could is the past of the auxiliary verb can.
-We can use could in conditional sentences to indicate an imaginary situation.
+Don't forget that could is the past tense of the auxiliary verb can.
+We use could instead of can to indicate a hypothetical situation.

-We also can use could instead of would in conditional sentences when talking about ability.
+We can also use could instead of would in conditional sentences.

 examples